CartValderama/BachelorProject/README.md

-# AI.CEE - AI-Enhanced Flashcard Application (Copy)
+# AI.CEE - AI-Enhanced Flashcard Application
 - This is a copy of our bachelor project

 ## Overview